I hope you enjoy reading this blog post.

 Onboarding is the process of introducing new customers to your platform.
 Traditionally they feel like signboards at a Walmart or a Best Buy.

-But onboarding with a video is like giving a virtual guided tour to your customers.
+But SaaS video onboarding is like giving a virtual guided tour to your customers.
 It simply works better.

 You need to flaunt that summer outfit and come out all guns blazing.

 Here is a help center by Coda we absolutely love.

 We at Content Beta specialize in building quick-win video courses that can help you onboard new customers or even with your marketing funnels.

 1. The Introduction – Make Sure You Introduce The Company And Your Product.
 They should be the highlight of your saas onboarding video and must be explained in a simple yet engaging way making it easier for prospects to make their choice.

 2. The Script – Your video is not a result of the production cost you pour into it.
 To get the best results, you need to understand the customer personas that you wish to target very clearly and accordingly write an engaging onboarding video script for them, Use visuals and language that your customer persona would be familiar with and use on a day to day so that they can understand your product very clearly with no much effort from their side, making the value proposition stand out in your saas onboarding video

 3. Storytelling – Having a long video with just ongoing facts might be quite boring for your audience.
 Creating a storyline is by far one of the best ways to engage your audience.
 People connect with stories better and so weaving your story around your product and sharing it around can be extremely beneficial to increase trial adoptions